mrmupton/editablegrid/doc/README.txt

 For example, you can call one of these methods each time the table is sorted (tableSorted) or edited (modelChanged), in order to update the chart to match the new data.
 Updating a chart is very fast, which gives a very nice effect: when sorting or editing the grid, the chart "follows" beautifully.

-If your grid has a row displaying e.g. the total, you can ignore it in the charts by setting EditableGrid.ignoreLastRow to true.
+If your grid has a row displaying e.g. the total, you can ignore it in the charts by setting dataGridOutput.ignoreLastRow to true.
 In this case, this last row will also be ignored when sorting the grid data.

 Extensions